As I mentioned in my last post, savoury Palmiers are really easy to make – assuming you cheat like I do and use ready made puff pastry.

 Three Fillings for Savoury Palmiers

-- Tomato and Thyme – finely chop 150g sun-dried tomatoes and mix with 1 tsp chopped fresh thyme leaves. spread over the pastry and fold as directed.
+- Tomato and Thyme - finely chop 150g sun-dried tomatoes and mix with 1 teaspoon chopped fresh thyme leaves. spread over the pastry and fold as directed.

-- Pesto – Spread 6 tbsp good quality pesto over the pastry and sprinkle with 2 tbsp chopped pine nuts and 2 tbsp Parmesan cheese, fold as directed.
+- Pesto – Spread 6 tablespoon good quality pesto over the pastry and sprinkle with 2 tablespoon chopped pine nuts and 2 tablespoon Parmesan cheese, fold as directed.

-- Tapanade Palmiers – Spread about 6 tbsp black olive tapanade over the pastry and fold as directed.
+- Tapanade Palmiers - Spread about 6 tablespoon black olive tapanade over the pastry and fold as directed.

 Instead of folding you can also just roll up the pastry from each side like a Swiss roll to the middle.